cribalik/dd2434project/README.md

  * Hitta en implementation av SVM. ( Friess et al., 1998; Cristianini and Shawe-Taylor, 2000 )

 ##Dependencies
-Code is written in python 2.7 with the following libraries (available from pip)
+Code (except the SSK) is written in python 2.7 with the following libraries (available from pip)

 enum34
 numpy